mbolgheather/gates-of-hell/README.md

 If you are open, all your senses together, this is Common Sense; and a functional primordial wisdom.
 You grow this little seedling inside to blossom a divine awareness, being; extraordinary, deep in sensation.
 All around us is this urgency; look without binding to it, important, let the incessant chatter of fear disappear, in stillness you go deep inside, there is great power in this, if you use are free of self importance, free of evil and perversion of righteousness; organically growing what is already inside you, with true courage, it is easy, simple.
 Arrogance morphs into misery and famine.
 This is ancient, any concrete formation of belief starts crumbling away, look at everything, look at the bindings by group participation, labeling you into some hidden set theory, and when you really see it for what it is, it loses any power over you!
 Surrounded by a perversion of a culture, that is collapsing by its own volition!
 Urgency is you getting it together, living authentically a divine being, with tremendous power in this!
 And if you happen to some location, with distraught in the air, walk softly and gather goodness within.

----

-Urgent Threat to Democracy - Fake Doors by Broken Vow's
+Fake Doors by Broken Vow's

-Hillary has spoken, at a tribute to Harry Reid; 'he's a sick man' recent interview, blurted out by the most popular person in Washington DC, Representative Trey Gowdy!
+'Urgent Threat to Democracy' Hillary has spoken, at a tribute to Harry Reid; 'he's a sick man' recent interview, blurted out by the most popular person in Washington DC, Representative Trey Gowdy!

----

 2016-12-10